Overview

 • Consortium led by GIP and Meridiam on the Chinese merger clearance for its $15.44 billion acquisition of certain businesses in relation to the Veolia/Suez transaction

-• Bayer on the Chinese merger clearance for its $7.6 billion sale of animal health business to Elanco, creating the world’s second-biggest animal-health company.
+• Bayer on the Chinese merger clearance for its $7.6 billion sale of animal health business to Elanco, creating the world’s second-biggest animal-health company

 • Reckitt Benckiser on the Chinese merger clearance for its $16.6 billion acquisition of Mead Johnson